tekknolagi/tekknolagi.github.com/_posts/2025-12-24-toy-load-store.md

 end
 ```

-ZJIT makes use of the shape system, so we end up optimizing this code (if it's
+CRuby has a shape system and ZJIT makes use it, so we end up optimizing this
-monomorphic) into a series of shape checks and stores.
-The HIR might end up
+code (if it's monomorphic) into a series of shape checks and stores.
+The HIR
-looking something like the mess below, where I've annotated the shape guards
+might end up looking something like the mess below, where I've annotated the
-(can be thought of as loads) and stores with asterisks:
+shape guards (can be thought of as loads) and stores with asterisks:

 ```
 fn initialize@tmp/init.rb:3: